Leadership · Insight · Knowledge

 Board Chair

-YY, a Risk and Assurance Partner at PwC, drives their national internal audit practice in NZ and is well connected with the Australasian practice and global colleagues.
-She has been a member of IIA NZ since 2013, was part of the 2019 IIA NZ Conference organising committee, and was the MC for the event too.
-YY is excited to bring Auckland representation to the Board and further contribute to our profession with fellow members.
+YY, a Risk Services Partner at PwC, leads their national internal audit practice in NZ, currently is part of the PwC NZ Board, and is also part of the PwC Global Risk Services Leadership Team.
+She has served as Chair for over 2 years across two consecutive terms on the IIA NZ Board, has been a member of IIA NZ since 2013 and was both the MC and part of the 2019 IIA NZ Conference Organising Committee.
+YY is excited to bring Auckland representation and drive sustainability as well as modernisation of our profession alongside fellow members.

 Tee Chow Lee